kubernetes-sigs/cluster-api-provider-packet/README.md

 As always with `make`, you can force the rebuilding of a component with `make -B <target>`.

+## Running locally

+You can run the `manager` locally on your own laptop in order to ease and speed development, or even run it through a debugger.
+The steps are:

+1. Create a kubernetes bootstrap cluster, e.g. kind
+1. Set your `KUBECONFIG` to point to that cluster, e.g. `export KUBECONFIG=...`
+1. Create a local OS/arch `manager` binary, essentially `make manager`.
+This will save it as `bin/manager-<os>-<arch>`, e.g. `bin/manager-linux-arm64` or `bin/manager-darwin-amd64`
+1. Generate your yaml `./generate-yaml.sh`
+1. Run the manager against the cluster with the local configs, `bin/manager-darwin-amd64 -config ./config/default/machine_configs.yaml -ca-cache ./out/cache.json`

+In the above example:

+* We are running on macOS (`darwin`) and an Intel x86_64 (`amd64`)
+* We are using the default config file `./config/default/machine_configs.yaml`
+* We are caching the CA keys and certs in `out/cache.json`

+Caching the CA caches the certs **and the keys**.
+Only do this in test mode, or if you really are sure what you are doing.
+The purpose, in this case, is to allow you to stop and start the process, and pick up existing certs.

 ## References

 * [kubeadm yaml api](https://godoc.org/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2)